bcherny/json-schema-to-typescript/ARCHITECTURE.md

 Resolves referenced schemas (in the file, on the local filesystem, or over the network).

-#### 3. Linker
+#### 3. Annotator

-Adds links back from each node in a schema to its parent (available via the `Parent` symbol on each node), for convenience.
+Annotates the JSON schema with metadata that will be used later on.
+For example, this step adds links back from each node in a schema to its parent (available via the `Metadata` symbol on each node), for convenience.

 #### 4. Normalizer